sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-5(Kubernetes, AWS)/k8s-mern-app.md

 **Explanation:**

 - We are creating a service for the mongo database.
-- We used `ClusterIP` type to communicate within the cluster, Because we don't want to expose the database to the outside world.
+- We used `ClusterIP` type to communicate within the cluster Because we didn't want to expose the database to the outside world.
 - **selector:** To select the pods.
 - **type:** Type of the service.
 - **ports:** To define the ports.